sciurius/perl-Getopt-Long/README.md

   - Options can have alternative names, using an alternative name will behave as if the primary name was used.
-  - Options can be negatable, e.g. "debug" will switch it on, while "nodebug" will switch it off.
+  - Options can be negatable, e.g. `--debug` will switch it on, while `--no-debug` will switch it off.
   - Options can set values, but also add values producing an array of values instead of a single scalar value, or set values in a hash.
-  - Options can have multiple values, e.g., "--position 25 624".
+  - Options can have multiple values, e.g., `--position 25 624`.

 ### Options linkage